xaocon/image-full-debug/README.md

-# image-network-debug
+# image-full-debug

-Networking dubug image
+Dubug image with a bunch of stuff

 Just my collection